caewok/fvtt-lib-ruler/README.md

 ## Changes to `Ruler.prototype.measure`

 libRuler's version of `Ruler.prototype.measure`, at [measure.js](https://github.com/caewok/fvtt-lib-ruler/blob/master/scripts/ruler-measure.js) now creates a `RulerSegment` representing the path between two waypoints (including origin or destination, as appropriate).
 The sequence of events remains the same, but events are now mostly handled by the `RulerSegment` Class.
 This permits modules to wrap or otherwise modify sub-parts of the Ruler measurement flow without having to re-write the entire measure method.

-The now-extensible parts, in the order encountered during measuring:
-1. `Ruler.setDestination` is a new function that simply identifies and sets the `PIXI.Point` destination for the ruler.
+## `RulerSegment` class and measuring distance

+The [`RulerSegment` class](https://github.com/caewok/fvtt-lib-ruler/blob/master/docs/RULERSEGMENT-CLASS.md) class functions to represent segments of the ruler when measuring.
+The key function of `RulerSegment` is to break down measurement into three subparts:
+1. `RulerSegment.prototype.constructPhysicalPath`.
+2. `RulerSegment.prototype.measurePhysicalPath`.
+3. `RulerSegment.prototype.modifyDistanceResult`.

+## Flow diagram of `Ruler.prototype.measure`
+The full flow of `Ruler.prototype.measure` is as follows:

+1. `Ruler.prototype.setDestination` allows modules to modify the destination point.

 For each segment in turn, from the origin outward:

 2. A new `RulerSegment` is created.
-See `RulerSegment` Class below for more details.
-3. `RulerSegment.drawLine` draws the ruler line on the canvas.
+3. `RulerSegment.prototype.drawLine` draws the ruler line on the canvas.
-4. `RulerSegment.drawDistanceLabel` draws the text label indicating the ruler distance.
+4. `RulerSegment.prototype.drawDistanceLabel` draws the text label indicating the ruler distance.

+Distance label gets the current text, with the following:
+  4.1. `RulerSegment.prototype.text` (getter)
+      4.1.1. `RulerSegment.prototype.totalDistance` (getter)
+        4.1.1.1 `RulerSegment.prototype.totalPriorDistance` (getter)
+        4.1.1.2 `RulerSegment.prototype.distance` (getter)
+      4.1.2. `RulerSegment.prototype.distance` (getter)

+`RulerSegment.prototype.distance` is cached, but when calculated for the first time, it calls `RulerSegment.prototype.recalculateDistance`, which calls `RulerSegment.prototype.measureDistance`, which in turn calls:
+- `RulerSegment.prototype.constructPhysicalPath`
+- `RulerSegment.prototype.measurePhysicalPath`
+  - `RulerSegment.prototype.distanceFunction` --> `canvas.grid.measureDistances`
+- `RulerSegment.prototype.modifyDistanceResult`

-5. `RulerSegment.highlightMeasurement` highlights grid spaces on the canvas.
+5. `RulerSegment.prototype.highlightMeasurement` highlights grid spaces on the canvas.
+  5.1 `RulerSegment.prototype.colorForPosition`
+  5.2. `canvas.grid.highlightPosition`
-6. `RulerSegment.drawEndpoints` handles drawing the origin, destination, and waypoint indicators.
+6. `RulerSegment.prototype.drawEndpoints` handles drawing the origin, destination, and waypoint

-## `RulerSegment` Class

-Most modules will want to wrap functions for the [new `RulerSegment` Class](https://github.com/caewok/fvtt-lib-ruler/blob/master/scripts/segment.js).
-A RulerSegment contains a link to the Ruler Class, a link to the prior segment in the chain, if any.
-Properties include:
-- `prior_segment`: The previous `RulerSegment` or {} where this is the first segment originating from the measured start point.
-- `segment_num`: Number of the segment, where 0 is the first segment originating from the measured start point.
-- `ruler`: Ruler for this segment.
-- `ray`: Ray representing the segment line.
-- `label`: Ruler label corresponding to the segment.
-- `color`: Color associated with the segment.
-- `options`: Options currently limited to whether to use gridSpaces when measuring distance.

-### `RulerSegment.constructRay` method

-Method to create a Ray used to represent the ruler line on the canvas.

-### `RulerSegment.measureDistance` and how distance calculation works

-One big change from the Foundry core is how libRuler permits modules to build upon one another for calculating distance.
-This is accomplished in the `RulerSegment.measureDistance` method.
-It is expected that most methods will not override this method but instead will wrap one or more of its sub-functions.

-Measuring distance is done in three stages.
-1. `RulerSegment.constructPhysicalPath`.
-A physical path is constructed, building up an array of points representing the path along the segment.
-By default, this physical path is comprised of two 2-D points: origin and destination of the segment.
-2. `RulerSegment.distanceFunction`.
-A distance calculator method is called to convert the physical path into a numeric value.
-If a module wraps (1), it likely will need to wrap (2) as well.
-3. `RulerSegment.getDistanceModifiers`.
-A set of modifier strings are applied to the numeric distance value.
-This typically should look like "+5" or "*2".
-An arbitrary number of modifiers can be applied, in the order they appear in the Array that stores them.

-[Elevation Ruler](https://github.com/caewok/fvtt-elevation-ruler/blob/develop/scripts/segment.js), for example, wraps `RulerSegment.constructPhysicalPath` (1) to create a 3-D physical path by adding the z-dimension to each point.
-Elevation Ruler then wraps `RulerSegment.distanceFunction` (2) in order to project the 3-D path back onto the 2-D canvas, where the underlying distance measurement function takes over.

-### `RulerSegment.distance` getter and `RulerSegment.recalculateDistance` method

-Probably need not be modified by modules; this retrieves the calculated distance of a segment, forcing a re-calculation if no value is yet present.
-Some modules may want to force a call to `recalculateDistance`.

-### `RulerSegment.totalPriorDistance` and `RulerSegment.totalDistance` getters

-`RulerSegment.totalPriorDistance` returns the calculated distance of the preceding RulerSegment; `Segment.totalDistance` adds in the distance of the current segment

-### `RulerSegment.text` getter

-Modules looking to modify the text label of a ruler should wrap this getter.

-### `RulerSegment.traversePriorSegments` helper method

-Modules may use this method to traverse the links of prior segments.
-Note that in many cases, it is sufficient to set a flag and then update or read that flag from the immediate prior segment, negating the need for a full traversal.

-### `RulerSegment.addProperties` method and Segment Flags

-The `RulerSegment` class adds the same `getFlag`, `setFlag`, `unsetFlag` used elsewhere in Foundry.
-This allows modules to add arbitrary properties to each segment without naming conflicts.
-When creating a new RulerSegment, the `constructor` method calls `RulerSegment.addProperties`, which gives modules a chance to add flags or do other tasks prior to distance calculation or drawing of the segment.

-### `RulerSegment.highlightMeasurement` and subfunctions `RulerSegment.highlightPosition` and `RulerSegment.colorForPosition`

-libRuler moves `Ruler._highlightMeasurement` to the RulerSegment class.
-The underlying code is nearly the same.
-The primary change is that `RulerSegment.highlightPosition` is called, giving modules an opportunity to change how a give RulerSegment or sub-segment is highlighted on the canvas.
-This sub-function, in turn, calls `RulerSegment.colorForPosition`.
-Modules interested in changing highlighting or highlighted color should look here.

 ## Changes to `Ruler.prototype.moveToken`

-The code for moving a token using the ruler remains nearly the same as in core.
-Ruler Class gains a `testForCollision` method to confirm whether a collision has in fact occurred, and an `animateToken` method to actually do the token movement.

-This allows [Elevation Ruler](https://github.com/caewok/fvtt-elevation-ruler/blob/develop/scripts/ruler.js), for example, to add elevation to the token as it is moved along the ruler path.

-## Ruler Flags

-libRuler adds the same `getFlag`, `setFlag`, `unsetFlag` used elsewhere in Foundry to the Ruler Class.
-This allows modules to add arbitrary properties to each Ruler without naming conflicts.
+`Ruler.prototype.moveToken` is broken up into parts, namely:
+1. collision test to permit the movement
+2. animating the token movement

+The full flow of `moveToken`:
+1. Return if certain conditions met, such as the token is not available.
+2. `Ruler.prototype.doDeferredMeasurements`
+3. `Ruler.prototype.testForCollision`
+4. For each ray (segment) of the ruler:
+  - `Ruler.prototype.animateToken` --> calls `token.animateMovement`
+5. `Ruler.prototype.endMeasurement`

+## Other changes to `Ruler` class

+'Ruler.prototype._highlightMeasurement' is deprecated, because its functionality is now part of `RulerSegment.prototype.highlightMeasurement`.

+`Ruler.prototype._addWaypoint` and `Ruler.prototype._removeWaypoint` are overriden. `_addWaypoint` now takes an optional center parameter; if true it will apply `canvas.grid.getCenter` to the point. `_removeWaypoint` adds a `remeasure` option to trigger measurement when removing a waypoint (defaults to true).

+'Ruler.prototype.toJSON' and 'Ruler.prototype.update' are wrapped to accommodate Ruler flags.

+Flags, which let modules store properties to the instantiated object, are added to `Ruler` and `RulerSegment` classes:
+- `getFlag`
+- `setFlag`
+- `unsetFlag`

+`Ruler.prototype._onMouseMove` gains several sub-methods to permit modules more control over when ruler measurements occur:
+- `Ruler.prototype.scheduleMeasurement`
+- `Ruler.prototype.deferMeasurement`
+- `Ruler.prototype.cancelScheduledMeasurement`
+- `Ruler.prototype.doDeferredMeasurements` (called from the overriden `Ruler.prototype.moveToken`)